EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

 Caching options
 ===============

-The static middleware does [no server-side caching](https://github.com/visionmedia/send#caching) (this is at the *send* level) (I thought that it did!), but it does let you do two methods of *client*-side caching: ETag and Max-Age.
+The static middleware does [no server-side caching](https://github.com/visionmedia/send#caching) (I thought that it did!), but it does let you do two methods of *client*-side caching: ETag and Max-Age.
 If you don't know what those are, get ready to learn.

 ETags
 -----

 [ETag](https://en.wikipedia.org/wiki/HTTP_ETag) is a horrible name and is short for "entity tag", a name that is even worse.
 It's one way to do caching, and here's how it works:

 Let's say I'm a web browser and I'm loading *jokes.edu/offensive.html* for the first time.
 When I get the response back, I display it to the user.
-The server might also send an HTTP header that looks like this:
+In addition to the content of the page, the server might also send an HTTP header that looks like this:

     ETag: 1234567